 “It is a fabulous and strange conjunction of dramatic and artistic devices.
 I was transfixed by the complex new possibilities opened up by the tool.”
 Ruth Catlow

 Online audiences anywhere in the world participate in live performance events by going to a web page, without having to download and install any additional software.
-Check out these videos from the UpStage festivals to get an idea of what it’s all about.
+UpStage is available free to anyone who would like to use it.
+Learn more:

 The audience interface: audience members can interact with the performance by typing into the chat window beside the stage.